top of page

 Homes are Habitats

-All living things go through lifecycles, but some lifecycles are more complicated than others.
-During this stand alone or multi-day program, students will learn about different types of lifecycles through hands-on group activities and outdoor exploration.
-Students will also discuss why it might be to an animal’s advantage to go through metamorphosis and how that is connected to seasonal changes.
+During this stand-alone or multi-day program, students learn about different types of life cycles through hands-on group activities and outdoor exploration.
+Students also discuss why it might be to an animal’s advantage to go through metamorphosis and how that is connected to seasonal changes.

 Ecosystems from the Ground Up

-Starting with erosion, weathering, decomposition and soil formation students will look at an ecosystem’s composition from the ground up.
+Starting with erosion, weathering, decomposition, and soil formation students will look at an ecosystem’s composition from the ground up.
 Special attention will be paid to how components of soil are constantly being formed and recycled through natural processes (and how humans can enhance these processes).
 Students will then focus on the habitat requirements of plants and how they obtain the resources they need (and how humans can help or hinder).
-Finally we will explore the role that pollinators play in human food production (and how the use of pesticides might effect them).
+Finally, we will explore the role that pollinators play in human food production (and how the use of pesticides might affect them).

 Animal and Plant Structures

-All animals and plants have specific adaptations that allow them to survive.
-During this stand alone or multi-day program, students will look for animals and plants that live in their schoolyards through the lens of a specific survival requirement such as defense, obtaining food, obtaining oxygen, locomotion, or adapting to seasonal change.
-Working in small groups, students will identify an animal and then present it and it’s specific adaptations to the class.
+During this stand-alone or multi-day program, students will look for animals and plants that live in their schoolyards through the lens of a specific survival requirement such as defense, obtaining food, obtaining oxygen, locomotion, or adapting to seasonal change.
+Working in small groups, students will identify an animal and then present it and its specific adaptations to the class.

 Is There Room for Everyone?